-Purpose: To discharge sludge, and some liquid, from two stormwater retention ponds, a filter backwash pond and a settlement pond onto and into land

-Condition requirement Means of monitoring during period under review Compliance achieved?
-4. Liquids may be discharged as alternative when stream in low flow Action not required during period under review N/A 5.
+Purpose: To discharge sludge, and some liquid, from two stormwater retention ponds, a filter backwash pond and a settlement pond onto and into land Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Adopt best practicable option to minimise adverse effect Inspection and company records Yes 2.
+Exercise to be in accordance to submission Inspection Yes 3.
+Specific sludge sources Inspection Yes 4.
+Liquids may be discharged as alternative when stream in low flow Action not required during period under review N/A 5.
 Disposal area specified Inspection Yes 6.
 Minimum distance to and no discharge to surface water Inspection Yes 7.
-Keeping of records Inspection and company records Yes 8.
+Keeping of records Not requested in period under review Yes 8.
 Relocation of soil to approval of Council Inspection, no soil moved N/A 9.
 No adverse effects on any water body Inspection and biomonitoring Yes 10.
 Compliance with soil and groundwater guidelines Sampling and provision of records Not assessed this period 11.
 Advice to District Council on land use Company records Yes 12.
-Option for Council to review conditions of consent Option next available June 2017, recommendation attached in section 3.6 N/A erall assessment of consent complianthis consent High Ove erall assessment of administration pe erformance in respect of this consent High act activities and other related and uncitiary activities Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adopt best practicable option to prevent or minimise adverse effects Inspection and records Yes 2.
-Emissions maintained to a minimum Inspection, company records and sampling Yes 3.
-Approval for alterations affecting discharge to be gained from Council Notifications Yes 4.
-Three yearly written report to Council Report received 13 September 2017 Yes 5.
-Written report reviewing technological advances Report received when required Yes
+Option for Council to review conditions of consent Expiry 2023 N/A Ove erall assessment of consent complian nce and environmental performance in respect High Ove Overall assessment of administration performance in respect of this consent High

-Purpose: To discharge emissions into the air from the treatment of natural gas, cogeneration, other on-site activities and other related and ancillary activities
+Purpose: To discharge emissions into the air from the treatment of natural gas, cogeneration, other onsite activities and other related and ancillary activities